voxel51/fiftyone/docs/source/user_guide/using_views.rst

 create views into your video datasets that contain one sample per clip defined by a specific field or expression in a video collection.

-For example, if you have :ref:`video classification <video-classification>` labels on your dataset, then you can create a clips view that contains one sample per temporal segment by simply passing the name of the video classification field to
+For example, if you have :ref:`temporal detection <temporal-detection>` labels on your dataset, then you can create a clips view that contains one sample per temporal segment by simply passing the name of the temporal detection field to :meth:`to_clips() <fiftyone.core.collections.SampleCollection.to_clips>`:
-:meth:`to_clips() <fiftyone.core.collections.SampleCollection.to_clips>`:

 .. code-block:: python